Eric Rush

-Eric James Rush (born 11 February 1965) is a former New Zealand rugby union footballer and rugby sevens player, and now a supermarket owner.
+Eric James Rush (born 11 February 1965) is a former Māori New Zealand rugby union footballer and rugby sevens player, and now a supermarket owner.
 His New Zealand Sevens career began in 1988 and ran until 2004.
 Rush played in more than 60 tournaments, with the highlights being two Commonwealth Games gold medals and the World Cup Sevens victory in 2001.
 He was also voted Best and Fairest Player at the 1991 Hong Kong Sevens.

 He was regarded as a pacy and skillful winger and also played for the All Blacks briefly until the emergence of Jonah Lomu effectively ended his All Blacks career.
 Lomu played a major role in the 2001 World Cup Sevens win, effectively filling in for Rush, who suffered a broken leg in New Zealand's last group match of that tournament.

 Early life

 Born in Kaeo on 11 February 1965, Rush was educated at Tangaroa College in the Auckland suburb of Ōtara.
 He went on to study at the University of Auckland, graduating with a Bachelor of Laws degree in 1988.